Kelowna– 3199 Appaloosa Road

 Operator and residents

-BC Housing and the non-profit operator will assess potential residents and offer the housing to people based on their individual needs and supports available.
+BC Housing and Connective will assess potential residents and offer the housing to people based on their individual needs and supports available.
 This process will help ensure residents are set up for success and more likely to remain housed.

 Community engagement

-A caring community can also contribute greatly to the success and well-being of temporary housing residents.
-BC Housing, the City of Kelowna and the operator (once selected) will work with neighbours to share about the project and establish processes to keep lines of communication open and address any questions and concerns quickly and collaboratively.
+A caring community can contribute greatly to the success and well-being of temporary housing residents.
+BC Housing, the City of Kelowna and Connective will keep lines of communication open and address any questions and concerns quickly and collaboratively.

 For ongoing updates on City of Kelowna Housing and Social Development projects please visit kelowna.ca/subscribe.